Summer Research Internship Program

 - Be enrolled in or recently graduated from an undergraduate or graduate school program

 - Pass an initial background check

 - Complete all required trainings for research

 - Commit their time for at least 8 weeks; however, weekly hours are flexible

-- Statement of interest (up to 2 pages) which:
+- Statement of interest (up to two pages) which describes:

-- Describes any relevant research experience you have, if any
+- Any relevant research experience you might have